Which European countries have COVID-19 border restrictions in place?

 Slovakia — no restriction for "low-risk" countries

-Australia, Austria, Bulgaria, Canada, Cyprus, China, Denmark, Estonia, Finland, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Liechtenstein, Lithuania, Latvia, Monaco, New Zealand, Norway, Poland, San Marino, Slovenia, South Korea, Sweden, Switzerland and United Kingdom, Vatican City have been added to the list of "low-risk countries and territories".
+Australia, Austria, Bulgaria, Canada, China, Cyprus, Denmark, Estonia, Finland, Germany, Greece, Iceland, Ireland, Italy, Japan, Liechtenstein, Lithuania, Latvia, Hungary, Monaco, New Zealand, Norway, Poland, San Marino, Slovenia, South Korea, Sweden, Switzerland, Taiwan, the UK, and the Vatican City have been added to the list of "low-risk countries and territories".

 Slovenia — quarantine required for travellers from high-risk countries